Ucommercenet/Avenue-Clothing-For-Umbraco/Readme.md

 * lib - the folder which includes the various references we use
 * package - the location of the build package
 * src - where the magic is
-	* uCommerce.RazorStore - All the files for the Razor Store (this is where you will need to spend most of your time)
+	* AvenueClothing - All the files for the Avenue Clothing (this is where you will need to spend most of your time)
-	* UCommerce.RazorStore.Installer - All the logic we use to build the package and store programattically.
-The place to look if you're interested in learning more about using the uCommerce API
+	* AvenueClothing.Installer - All the logic we use to build the package and store programattically.
+The place to look if you're interested in learning more about using the Ucommerce API
 * tools - the various build scripts and tools we need to make the package

 ## How Do I Build The Package and install? ##

-If you want to customise the store in anyway it's really easy.
-If you're using Visual Studio you just need to build and **everything** will be built for you **automatically**!
+If you want to customise the store in any way, it's really easy.
+If you are using Visual Studio, you just need to build and **everything** will be built for you **automatically**!

 To use the *DemoStoreDeploy.cmd* script, just open a command prompt, go to directory to the {project root}\tools\deploy folder, and run the *DemoStoreDeploy.cmd*

 Example:

-	cd: D:\uCommerce Razor Store\tools\deploy
+	cd: D:\Avenue-Clothing-For-Umbraco\tools\deploy
 	DemoStoreDeploy.cmd

 After the script runs, you will recieve a message saying: